 In fact, simply consuming 100 mg of vitamin C may improve iron absorption by 67% (

-If you suffer from low iron levels, consuming more vitamin-C-rich foods or taking a vitamin C supplement may help improve your blood iron levels.
+If you have low iron levels, consuming more vitamin-C-rich foods or taking a vitamin C supplement may help improve your blood iron levels.

 Vitamin C can improve the absorption of iron that is poorly absorbed, such as iron from meat-free sources.
 It may also reduce the risk of iron deficiency.

 One of the main reasons people take vitamin C supplements is to boost their immunity, as vitamin C is involved in many parts of the immune system.

 First, vitamin C helps encourage the production of white blood cells known as lymphocytes and phagocytes, which help protect the body against infection (

 Second, vitamin C helps these white blood cells function more effectively while protecting them from damage by potentially harmful molecules, such as free radicals.

 Third, vitamin C is an essential part of the skin’s defense system.
 It’s actively transported to the skin, where it can act as an antioxidant and help strengthen the skin’s barriers (22).

 What’s more, low vitamin C levels have been linked to poor health outcomes.

 Vitamin C may boost immunity by helping white blood cells function more effectively, strengthening your skin’s defense system, and helping wounds heal faster.

 Dementia is a broad term used to describe symptoms of poor thinking and memory.